 Implication: No known commercially available chipsets are affected by this erratum.
+Workaround: None at this time.

-S33 Duplicate erratum: see Erratum S5

-S34 Execution of IRET and INTn instructions may cause unexpected system behavior architectural events, during which the speculative execution of the IRET or INTn instructions in protected or IA-32e mode may result in unexpected software or system behavior.
+Status: For the steppings affected, see the Summary Table of Changes.
+S33 Duplicate erratum: see Erratum \$5 S34 Execution of IRET and INTn instructions may cause unexpected system behavior Problem: There is a small window of time, requiring alignment of many internal micro architectural events, during which the speculative execution of the IRET or INTn instructions in protected or IA-32e mode may result in unexpected software or system behavior.